 ✤ Criterion Collection’s online cinematheque (pictured: John Ford’s landmark 1939 western Stagecoach, fully restored).
 Stream classic movies for $5 a week, plus auteur forums and buff stuff

 ✤ View vintage movie best bits in Criterion Trailers on YouTube

 ✤ Jelly as art?
 Bompas & Parr designs spectacular food experiences often working on an architectural scale with cutting edge technology.
 “Projects explore how the taste of food is altered through synaesthesia, performance and setting.”
 Mm-mm.

-✤ The “Shoreditch style” that will come to characterise the 20-tweens is personified in the Maiden Shop on the high street.
+✤ The “Shoreditch style” that will come to characterise the 20-tweens is personified in the Maiden Shops on Bethnal Green Road.
 Kitsch is the only word for its “little things that make your life nicer” — otter eggcup, Miffy light, bookrest lamp, bloody shower curtain, royal wedding knick-knacks plus solar-powered effigy of Her Maj QEII which waves regally when the sun comes out.

 MAKE YOUR OWN MUSIC ♫ ♫

 ✱ An orgy of Sound Toys is being constantly replenished at this meeting place for audio-visual artists